Tsinghua-CBIR/pTx-SPSP/README.md

 showPerform(ID,rf,grad,dt, offset,RFA);
 ```

 And use showPerform() to reproduce the water-excitation results.
+Shown are uniform water-excitation (left) and robust fat-suppression (right) at a -100Hz offset.

 ![fig2](results/fig2.JPG)